 If we want to homeschool successfully (especially us Type B homeschoolers 😉) we need to be in constant prayer over it.
 We need to rely on God to lead us in all of it – vision, goals, planning, schedules, curriculum, character training, discipleship… all of it.
 We NEED the Lord’s direction if we want to homeschool for His glory and not for our own.

-2 – Pray through these 8 areas of your homeschool.
+2 – Go through 8 areas of homeschool prayer.

 When I made that decision to diligently pray for our homeschooling, I identified 8 areas to pray over and identified Scriptures for each area that were meaningful to me.
 It helped me stay focused, practicing that habit of prayer until it became second nature to me.